laneyreed/Frontend-Master/README.md

 ## 🌟 Show Your Support
-If you found these CSS projects helpful, please ⭐ star this repository!
+If you found these projects helpful, please ⭐ star this repository!

 **Happy Coding!** 🚀